yilinfang/SceneEngine/README.md

 # SceneEngine

-A frame that can help you to easily build a random but only world in real time.
+A frame that can help you to build a random but only world in real time.

 ![Terrain](https://fdtemp.github.io/img/terrain.png)